Know-Your-Pool- Home

 -Uses copper and silver to kill bacteria, viruses, and prevent algae.

--High levels of copper can lead to green hair and brown or black staining on pool surfaces.
+-Only uses chlorine for weekly shock treatments -High levels of copper can lead to green hair and brown or black staining on pool surfaces.
 Like all other systems, frequent testing of the sanitizer is recommended to ensure the proper levels are present, in this case, the copper level is monitored.

 Algaecides